 All staff can raise concerns about poor or unsafe practice and potential failures in the education settings safeguarding regime.
-Our whistleblowing procedures, which are reflected in staff training and our Code of Conduct, are in place for such concerns to be raised with a member of the Senior Leadership team.
+Our whistleblowing procedures, which are reflected in staff training and our Code of Conduct, are in place for such concerns to be raised with the Headteacher

-If a staff member feels unable to raise an issue with Senior leadership role in school as above or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them:
+If a staff member feels unable to raise an issue with The Headteacher or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them:

-- The NSPCC's what you can do to report abuse dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
-The NSPCC whistleblowing helpline Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - A member of the governing body: Alison Davies
+- The NSPCC whistleblowing helpline Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - A member of the Governing Body: Debra Beale